owlbarn/tutorial/book/nlp/README.md

 ![Two dimensional dirichlet distribution with different alpha parameters](images/nlp/dirichlet.png "dirichlet"){width=100% #fig:nlp:dirichlet}

-Therefore, in the model in [@fig:nlp:lda], we have two parameters $alpha$ and $beta$ as prior weights to initialise $\Theta$ and $\phi$ respectively.
+Therefore, in the model in [@fig:nlp:lda], we have two parameters $\alpha$ and $\beta$ as prior weights to initialise $\Theta$ and $\phi$ respectively.
+We use a reasonably small parameters to have skewed probability distributions where only a small set of topics or words have high probability.
+They can be formally expressed as:
+$\Theta_d \sim \textrm{Dirichlet}(\alpha)$ and $\phi_k \sim \textrm{Dirichlet}(\beta)$.

 ### Gibbs Sampling

 Next, we will briefly introduce how the training algorithm works to get the topics using LDA.
 The basic idea is that we go through the documents one by one.
-Each word is initially assigned a random topic -- just a wild guess, since currently there is not way we can know which topic this word belongs to at this stage.
+Each word is initially assigned a random topic from the Dirichlet distribution.
 After that, we iterate over all the documents again and again.
 In each iterate, we look at each word, and try to find a hopefully a bit more proper topic for this word.
 In this process, we assume that all the other topic assignments in the whole text corpus are correct except for the current word we are looking at.
 Then we move forward to the next word in this document.
 In one iteration, we process all the words in all the documents in the same way.
-After enough number of iterations, we can get a quite accurate assignment for each word.
+After enough iterations, we can get a quite accurate assignment for each word.
 And then of course the topics of each document would be clear.

 We need to further explain some details in this general description.